 Just how big is Indonesia's wedding industry?
 It's huge.
 More than two million people are married in Indonesia every single year.
 The average wedding totals 500 guests and cost as much as Rp 300 million ($22,500 USD)—which is nearly five times the average annual income.
 But 500 guests is only a "medium-sized" wedding in Indonesia.
 Plenty of others have guest lists in the thousands, and celebrations that last for days on end.
 It's not uncommon to see lines at Indonesian weddings that rival the queues for new Disney rides.

-All together, the Indonesian wedding industry brings in an estimated $7 billion USD annually.
+All together, the Indonesian wedding industry brings in an estimated $7 million USD annually.
+That's only $3 million USD less than the country's tourism industry.
 Indonesian couples spend about the same on weddings as their counterparts in the US, despite the fact that the average American earns 16 times more than the average Indonesian in a single year.
 It's no surprise that Indonesian couples often save for years for their weddings, or go into serious debt, borrowing money from friends and family left-and-right to finance their increasingly outrageous weddings.

 How outrageous?
 VICE's Indonesia office sent me to the Bridestory Market 2017 out in one of Indonesia's pre-fab cities to find out.
 VICE's Indonesia office has written about the country's obsession with—and weird rules about—weddings before, but nothing prepared us for the levels some wedding planners are willing to go to create the perfect "Instagram wedding."